Our Story

 Fresh, local seafood is a staple to Merrill’s dining and banquet menu and matches the atmosphere of the open harbor.

 Merrill’s on the Waterfront was established in 2019 and celebrates the history of Captain Edward Merrill, who developed the original wharf in the space that Merrill’s resides today, now named Homer’s Wharf.
-Captain Edward Merrill was a local Ship Captain, Inventory, Developer, and Artist that was a major player in the New Bedford whaling and fishing industry in the 1800’s.
+Captain Edward Merrill was a local Ship Captain, Inventor, Developer, and Artist that was a major player in the New Bedford whaling and fishing industry in the 1800’s.
 You can read more about him below.

 In addition to operating as a restaurant, Merrill’s on the Waterfront also operates as an event venue and can host a variety of events in our unique waterfront location.